Applies to editions of Google Workspace and other paid subscriptions in your Google Admin console.

-If you have credit in your Google billing account after canceling all your subscriptions, you can request a refund.
-If instead you plan to continue any subscriptions, you can leave the credit in your account and we'll apply it to your next automatic payment.
+If you expect to have credit in your Google billing account after canceling all your subscriptions, request a refund in advance.
+You might have a remaining credit if you make a manual payment for your service and cancel all your subscriptions within the same billing cycle.
+If you plan to continue any subscriptions, leave the credit in your account for us to apply to your next automatic payment.

-- Credit card or direct debit: If you added credit to your account with a credit card or by direct debit from a bank account, we'll initiate a refund to that card or bank account.
-It can take up to four weeks for your bank or credit card company to process the refund.
+- Credit card or direct debit—We'll initiate a refund to the card or bank account to that you made your last payment with.
+It can take up to 4 weeks for your bank or credit card company to process the refund.

-- Funds transfer: If you added credit by funds transfer from a bank account, you'll need to give us your bank account details for us to process your refund.
-(Google doesn't save bank information when a funds transfer is processed.)
-When you contact us, we'll give you the appropriate fax numbers for our payment processor.
-Once you send your bank details to this number, your refund will be processed within four weeks.
+- Funds transfer—Give us your bank account details for us to process your refund.
+(Google doesn't save bank information when processing a funds transfer.)
+When you contact us, we'll give you the fax numbers for our payment processor.
+You’ll get your refund within 4 weeks.

 After you get your refund, if you still have a Google Account, follow the steps to delete it: